Aldwark, Hambleton

-Aldwark is a village and civil parish in the Hambleton District of North Yorkshire, England.
-It is situated on the River Ouse about 14 miles from York.
+Aldwark is a village and civil parish in the county of North Yorkshire, England.
+It is situated on the River Ure, about 14 miles from York.
 The village lies within a conservation area.
-At the 2001 census it had a population of 116 increasing to 308 at the 2011 Census (and including Flawith and Youlton).
+At the 2001 census it had a population of 116, increasing to 308 at the 2011 census (and including Flawith and Youlton).

 History

 The name derives from the Old Saxon, ald weorc, meaning Old Fort and probably refers to the Roman fort guarding the ferry crossing on the old Roman road to York that passed through here.
 The village is mentioned in the Domesday Book as Adewera and belonged to Ligulf in the Bulford Hundred.
 It was handed over to Count Robert of Mortain by 1086.

 Governance

 The village lies within the Thirsk and Malton Parliamentary constituency.
-It also lies within the Easingwold electoral division of North Yorkshire County Council, and the Tollerton ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The parish council has been combined with those of Flawith and Youlton to form Aldwark Area Parish.
 There are five councillors, three of whom represent Aldwark.